Stackdriver/stackdriver-prometheus/README.md

 metrics to Stackdriver.
 This software can support most Prometheus deployments with minor changes to the Prometheus server configuration.

+To install the Stackdriver Prometheus server see [Using Prometheus with Stackdriver Kubernetes Monitoring](https://cloud.google.com/monitoring/kubernetes-engine/prometheus).
+Stackdriver Kubernetes Monitoring is an add-on for Kubernetes that provides integrated monitoring and logging support with Stackdriver.

 The long-term plan is to integrate with Prometheus server as a sidecar.
 We are working on [a design](https://docs.google.com/document/d/1TEqqE_Stq04drhjSU1I7Ctmuy0dpsvlPL1AKxqEQoSg/edit)